-- Unsalted Butter – If using salted butter, then leave out the additional salt in this recipe.
+- Unsalted Butter – If using salted butter, then leave out the additional salt in this Halloween brownies recipe.

 And wouldn’t it be fun if your orange layer actually tasted like oranges?
 A bit of orange extract would taste amazing with the chocolate and cheesecake flavors!

-Add a festive decoration!
-Use vanilla icing to draw spider webs or ghosts on top, or use coconut shavings on the top to make your Halloween brownies look like mummies!
+You can also use vanilla icing to draw spider webs or ghosts on top, or use coconut shavings on top to make your cheesecake brownies look like mummies!

-These Halloween brownies are definitely on the fudgy side, and that’s because we use a lot of fatty ingredients: cream cheese in the cheesecake layer, and a combination of eggs and butter in the brownie batter.
+These cheesecake topped brownies are definitely on the fudgy side, and that’s because we use a lot of fatty ingredients: cream cheese in the cheesecake layer, and a combination of eggs and butter in the brownie batter.

-For chewier brownies, you need high moisture ingredients.
-Brown sugar in place of white sugar usually has this effect, as does using oil in place of butter.
+For chewier brownies, you need high-moisture ingredients.
+Brown sugar in place of white sugar usually has this effect, as does oil in place of butter.